Specific Learning Disorders (SLD): Types, Risk Factors, and Support Strategies

 3: Dyscalculia

-Dyscalculia is known as a problem in math-related tasks, such as counting, performing calculations, and recognizing the patterns of numbers.
+Dyscalculia involves challenges with math-related tasks, such as counting, performing calculations, and recognizing the patterns of numbers.
 In dyscalculia, difficulty with understanding concepts of time, directions, or measurements can be faced.

-There are a few factors that can play a role in increasing the likelihood of developing Specific Learning Disorders (SLD).
+A few factors can play a role in increasing the likelihood of developing Specific Learning Disorders (SLD).

-Genetic Factors: Genetic factors play a vital role, as those with a family history of Specific Learning Disorders are more likely to develop it.
+Genetic Factors: Genetic factors play a vital role; people with a family history of Specific Learning Disorders are more likely to develop it.

 Environmental Factors: Environmental factors can also play a crucial role in the development of SLD (Specific Learning Disorders).
-Prenatal factors, such as maternal substance use, exposure to toxins, and complications during childbirth, can heighten the risk of developing it.
-Negative childhood experiences, such as neglect and trauma, may also contribute to increasing the risk of developing SLD (Specific Learning Disorders).
+Prenatal factors, such as maternal substance use, exposure to toxins, and complications during childbirth, can increase the risk of developing SLD.
+Adverse childhood experiences, such as neglect and trauma, can increase the likelihood of developing SLD (Specific Learning Disorders).

 Note: Not all of these risk factors can lead to the development of SLD, but they may increase the risk of developing Specific Learning Disorders (SLD).